-Traditionally, mesoscale and submesoscale eddy parameterizations have been deterministic and have focused only on effects on the mean and variance of tracers (Gent and McWilliams 1990; Fox-Kemper et al. 2011), while neglecting rectified effects on air-sea coupling.
-However, in simulations where some eddies are resolved, deterministic closures do not stimulate a resolved eddying response or backscatter (e.g., Bachman et al. 2020).
-In response, there is a growing desire to implement stochastic parameterizations of the eddy transport into non-eddy-resolving models, for example, via uncertainty in location (Memin 2014), transport (Drivas et al. 2020), closure (Nadiga 2008; Jansen and Held 2014; Zanna et al. 2017; Bachman et al. 2020), or equation of state (Brankart 2013).
-This can potentially include stochastic parameterizations of the air-sea coupling simultaneously.
-As stratification and rotation parameters vary globally, building scale awareness into parameterizations is also crucial (Hallberg 2013; Dong et al. 2020, 2021).
-Observed air-sea fluxes are highly variable, indicating a response to high spatio-temporal variability (Yu 2019), scale dependence (Bishop et al. 2017, 2020), sea state dependence (Kudryavtsev et al. 2014), and thus offering the potential for stochastic implementation.
-While idealized studies have begun to develop a process-level understanding (Sullivan et al. 2020, 2021), at the time of this review, no realistic model implementation of stochastic air-sea fluxes seems to have been evaluated carefully.

-d.
-Impacts on primary productivity

-Mesoscale air-sea interaction can also influence biogeochemical environments and hence primary productivity (e.g., McGillicuddy 2016).
-The wind stress response to mesoscale SST and currents introduces perturbation Ekman upwelling and downwelling, leading to, for example, dramatic mid-ocean mesoscale plankton blooms in the nutrient-replete subtropics (McGillicuddy et al. 2007).
-Global satellite-based eddy-composite analyses demonstrate the widespread effect of mesoscale air-sea interaction on the ocean biogeochemical environment via eddy currents and SST (e.g., Gaube et al. 2015).
+888 sharp transition in buoyancy (or temperature).
+Adapted from Suzuki et al. (2016). (d) Estimated ratio of ε 889 (strength of Stokes drift-induced vertical acceleration vs. buoyancy, an indicator of wave contributions added 890 to the traditional hydrostatic balance) to Rossby number (indicating geostrophic balance).
+This ratio implies 891 the deviation from the hydrostatic balance due to waves compared to the geostrophic balance due to advection.
+892 This estimate is based on the de Boyer-Montegut et al. (2004) mixed layer depth climatology (h) and a global 893 simulation of WaveWatch3 and AVISO geostrophic velocity.
+Figures redrawn from McWilliams and Fox-894 Kemper (2013).
+895 896 c.
+Physics of ocean mesoscale processes and air-sea interaction 897 Traditionally, mesoscale and submesoscale eddy parameterizations have been deterministic and 898 focused only on effects on the mean and variance of tracers (Gent and McWilliams 1990; Fox-899 Kemper et al. 2011), while neglecting rectified effects on air-sea coupling.
+However, in 900 simulations where some eddies are resolved, deterministic closures do not stimulate a resolved 901 eddying response or backscatter (e.g., Bachman et al. 2020).
+In response, there is a growing 902 desire to implement stochastic parameterizations of the eddy transport into non-eddy-resolving 903 models, for example, via uncertainty in location (Memin 2014), transport (Drivas et al. 2020), 904 closure (Nadiga 2008; Jansen and Held 2014; Zanna et al. 2017; Bachman et al. 2020), or 905 equation of state (Brankart 2013).
+These efforts should include stochastic parameterizations of 906 the eddy-driven air-sea coupling (Ma et al. 2016; Bishop et al. 2020; Jing et al. 2020).
+As 907 stratification and rotation parameters vary globally, building scale awareness into 908 parameterizations is also crucial (Hallberg 2013; Dong et al. 2020, 2021).
+Changing the relative 909 orientation of atmospheric winds and oceanic fronts leads to qualitatively different results (e.g., 910 enhancement vs. suppression of submesoscales, Figure 1f), implying that directional subgrid 911 information will be necessary to consider (e.g., D'Asaro et al. 2011; Suzuki et al. 2016; 912 McWilliams 2016).
+Observed air-sea fluxes are highly variable, indicating a response to high 913 spatio-temporal variability (Yu 2019), scale dependence (Bishop et al. 2017, 2020), and sea state 914 dependence (Kudryavtsev et al. 2014), thus offering the potential for stochastic implementation.
+915 While idealized studies have begun to develop a process-level understanding (Sullivan et al. 916 2020, 2021), no realistic model implementation of stochastic air-sea fluxes seems to have been 917 evaluated carefully.
+918 919 d.
+Impacts on primary productivity 920 Mesoscale air-sea interaction can also influence biogeochemical environments and primary 921 productivity (e.g., McGillicuddy 2016).
+Satellite observations show that the wind stress responses to mesoscale SST and currents introduce perturbation Ekman upwelling and downwelling (e.g., Gaube et al. 2015), leading to dramatic mid-ocean mesoscale plankton blooms, such as those observed in the nutrient-replete subtropics (e.g., McGillicuddy et al. 2007).
 Additionally, eddy-induced modifications of wind stress impact vertical mixing in the upper oceans.
 Eddy effects on mixed-layer depths are asymmetric between anticyclones and cyclones (e.g., Dufois et al. 2017; Hausmann et al. 2017).
 However, to what extent this asymmetry stems from the mesoscale modulations of surface wind stress has yet to be determined.
 Considering the prevalence and persistence of nonlinear mesoscale eddies in the global oceans (Chelton et al. 2011a,b), the relevance of mesoscale eddy impacts on primary productivity via eddy-wind interaction needs robust quantification.